Graceful shutdown of VMs

 Does it make sense?

-#7 Updated by Gyula Csom almost 11 years ago
+#7 Updated by Gyula Csom about 11 years ago

 taking out the IP from the VNet is new thing for me:) To my understanding this could be done by resubmiting the VNet (delete -> take out the IP -> recreate the VNet).
 Does this work when there are active leases?
 As far as I see it shouldn't... since it would mess up the lease logic...
 But again I could be wrong.